Synerty/peek-mobile-theme/docs/generic_sections/other_useful_styles/other_useful_styles.rst

 Other Useful Styles
 ===================

-Most of the Peek Plugin Screens will use the general bootstrap classes.
+Peek Theme is applied to bootstrap and some newly created classes as not all Peek Plugins require specific style configurations.

-The classes will need the Peek App theme applied to them.
+Most of the Peek Plugin Screens will use the generic bootstrap classes.

 These classes are available throughout Peek and attribute changes are found in :file:`_bootstrap_adjustments.scss`.